 Margaret Trautner

-I am a third year PhD candidate in the Department of Computing + Mathematical Sciences at Caltech.
+I am a fifth year PhD candidate in the Department of Computing + Mathematical Sciences at Caltech.
 My research interests lie at the intersection of computational science and applied mathematics.
-In the past, I've have done research on learning the structure of dynamical systems from data and scientific computing.
-Currently, I work on inverse problems for dynamical systems, specifically with partial differential equations describing how multiscale materials respond to forcing.
+In the past, I have done research on learning the structure of dynamical systems from data and scientific computing.
+Currently, I work on learning homogenized constitutive models, which is a setting where partial differential equations describe how multiscale materials respond to forcing.
+I also work on more general theory of operator learning such as learning rates and error bounds.
 At Caltech, I work in the group of Professor Andrew Stuart.

 I am a recipient of the Department of Energy Computational Science Graduate Fellowship.
 I received my SB degree from MIT in Mathematics with minors in computer science and mechanical engineering in 2020.